spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-add-new-guitable-column-type.md

     link: docs/marketplace/dev/howtos/how-to-add-new-guitable-filter-type.html
 ---

-This article describes how to add new column types to a Gui table.
+This document describes how to add new column types to a Gui table.

 ## Prerequisites